Builtin Functions and Constants¶

 See the General comparison algorithm for details of how they are compiled and especially the General Comparison Caveats.

-Takes two Ints and returns the Int that has any bit set that is set in either input.
+It takes two Int32s and returns the Int32 that has any bit set that is set in either input.

 // Using binary number syntax